scottglazer/public-htpc/README.md

 </pre>

+3. Set up SnapRAID so it knows what to look for.
+SnapRAID uses /etc/snapraid.conf to determine what to do.
+Your parity and content drives need to be assigned here.
+The format will be looking to the mount point, with the role assignment preceding it.
+So:

+parity /mnt/parity/snapraid.parity
+content /var/snapraid/snapraid.content
+content /mnt/disk1/.snapraid.content
+content /mnt/disk2/.snapraid.content
+data d1 /mnt/disk1/
+data d2 /mnt/disk2/

+...etc.

+The parity entry indicates the drive you wish to use for parity.
+More than one can be used in case of multiple drive failure, but they must be the largest drives in the array.
+The snapraid.content files are listings and details of the content of the disks.
+The data entries specify the disks to check for data.

+Once this is done, initialize everything by running a "snapraid sync" command (may require sudo permissions).

+Other manual snapraid commands:

+snapraid scrub - verifies data in array. snapraid status - gives details on any I/O errors found. snapraid -e fix - will attempt to fix any errors. snapraid -p bad scrub - will remove errors from status report, assuming they are fixed.

+More details and explanation of recovery options can be found at https://www.snapraid.it/manual

-3. Docker containers should be run with a user that can sudo.
+4. Docker containers should be run with a user that can sudo.
 Assuming that's your current user, run a whoami command (to show the username), then id [username], where [username] is what you found from the whoami.
 Edit the .env file so PUID and PGID are equal to what you saw under uid and gid respectively.

-4. Double check the docker-compose file to edit anything that might differ on your system or that you might wish to otherwise change.
+5. Double check the docker-compose file to edit anything that might differ on your system or that you might wish to otherwise change.
 Pay particular attention to the volumes.
 For any given volume, the format
 is:

 actual/volume/location/on/pc:volume/seen/in/docker